MIT-SPARK/Hydra-GNN/README.md

   - [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)
   - [pyg_lib](https://github.com/pyg-team/pyg-lib) for Heterogeneous GNN operators

-While a default install **should** provide everything necessary, you may need to make sure the versions align correctly for these packages.
+While a default install **should** provide everything necessary, you may need to make sure the versions align correctly for these packages and are compatible with your CUDA version.
+You can either specify the desired versions in `setup.cfg` or manually install these libraries.

 This code has been tested with:
   - PyTorch 2.0.1, PyTorch Geometric 2.3.1, and Cuda 11.7